Art on the Tideway Strategy & Programme

 Tim Davies, Nine Elms Lane, Battersea

-Renata Fernandez, Carnwath Road Riverside, South Fulham
+Renata Fernandez, Carnwath Riverside, South Fulham

-Joy Gerrard, Blackfriars
+Joy Gerrard, Bazalgette Embankment (Blackfriars)

 Matheson Marcault, King Edward Memorial Park, Wapping